honeycombio/refinery/rules_conditions.md

 - `Value`
 - `Datatype`

-The `Operator` is never optional, and controls which of the parameters are required and which are optional.
+The `Operator` is a required parameter, and controls which of the condition's other elements are required and which are optional.

 ## `Field`